 They come in different strengths so that you can gradually reduce your nicotine addiction.

-Write down all the reasons you need to quit smoking
+Write down the reasons you want to quit smoking

 Take the time to re-read this article and write down all the illnesses caused by smoking.
 Find pictures of smoker’s lungs on the Internet to see what smoke does to your lungs.